Blendify/blender-manual/trunk/blender_docs/manual/interface/editors/headers.rst

 .. note::

-   In the 3D View, there are up to two more of these little plus signs (to the top left and right of the window).
-Those will open panels with several tools, not a second header.
+   In the 3D View, there are up to two more of these little plus signs (to the top left and right of the area).
+Those will open shelfs with tools and properties, not a second header.